gilramir/argparse/README.md

 * Stdout - an io.Writer to send the output of "--help" to instead of os.Stdout

+# Destination interface

+The Destination interface needs to have field names that match either the short name or the long name of the Arguments added to an ArgumentParser.
+Because the field name needs to be inspected by "argparse", it must start with an upper case character (so that Go exports those field names to other modules).
+Also, any embedded dashes are removed and the field name is expected to be in CamelCase.
+For example

+* "-s" : the field name is S

+* "--input": the field name is Input

+* "--no-verify": the field name is NoVerify

+The Destination interface requires a Run() method.
+It receives a slice of Destination objects, which are the Destinations for any parent ArgumentParsers.
+If there is only one ArgumentParser object (no sub-commands), then this slice will be empty.

+    func (self *MyProgramOptions) Run(parents []Destination) (cliOk bool, err error) {
+        cliOk = true
+        err = dosomething(self.Input, self.Output)
+    }

+The return values are a boolean and an error.
+The boolean indicates whether the CLI syntax is okay, and the error is for any error condition that happend while processing the action.
+If the CLI is not okay, then argparse will print a usage statement to the user.

 # Argument

 The following fields can be set in Argument: